KhamkarTejas/Telco-Customer-Churn-Analysis-Python/README.md

 ### Objective

-- To analyze customer data and identify the main factors responsible for customer churn
+The main objective of this project was to analyze a telecom customer dataset to identify the key factors influencing customer churn and to provide actionable recommendations to improve customer retention.
-- To understand customer behavior and suggest strategies to improve retention

 ### Key Insights